ronin-rb/ronin/man/ronin-escape.1.md

 : HTTP escapes the data.

 `-j`, `--js`
-: JavaScript escapes the data.
+: Escapes the data as a JavaScript string.

 `-S`, `--shell`
 : Escapes the data as a Shell string.